kcjpop/flix-api/README.md

 - Install packages with `pnpm install`

-- Start the development server with `pnpm run dev`
+- Start the development server with `pnpm run dev`.

-You should have a server running.

 ## To generate `api.json` file

+`src/api.json` is the main source to generate pages.
+Whenever Flix has a new version, we need to update that file as well.

 - Download a copy of `flix.jar` from https://github.com/flix/flix/releases/latest and place it at the root of this repo.

-- Run
+- Run:

 ```bash
 $ java -jar ./flix.jar --doc
 $ cp build/api/api.json src/
 ```

-- You should have the latest `api.json`.
+- Start the development server as instructed above.

 ## To build

-- Run `pnpm run build`

-- You will have a bunch of static HTML files in `dist/` and can deploy that folder to Netlify, Cloudflare Pages, Vercel, etc.
+- Run `pnpm run build`.
+This will generate a bunch of static HTML files in `dist/`.